First-Degree Murder Charges Require a Solid Defense Strategy

 Willfulness

 Willfulness is the desire to take a life.
 The prosecutor must show that the accused was determined to kill someone.
 It does not have to show the accused desired to kill the victim.
-It is possible for a person to have the intent to kill an individual and accidentally kill someone else and still face first-degree murder charges.
+A person can have the intent to kill an individual and accidentally kill someone else and still face first-degree murder charges.

 Deliberation